Migration Operational Readiness Exercise

-Members of the Texas Military Department and members of the Department of Public Safety hold a migration operational readiness exercise (MORE) in Laredo, Texas, Jan.
-18, 2025.
-During this show of force, TMD and DPS practiced riot response, and deterred illegal activity at the border.
+Members of the Texas Military Department, Department of Public Safety, and Border Patrol hold a migration operational readiness exercise (MORE) in Mission, Texas, Jan.
+28, 2025.
+This show of force was meant to show solidarity between the state and federal government when it comes to border security.
 (U.S. Air National Guard photo by Staff Sgt.
 Derek Gutierrez)

 |Date Taken: